 - Youth leadership: deploying community solutions and presenting ideas

 - Rigorous multidisciplinary education: relevant college and graduate level work are slowly presented and re-introduced

 Through SENDforC, we have created a forward-driven outreach NPO platform which teaches students various applications of developmental engineering, physics, nanotechnology, computer science, biochemistry, biomedical sciences and several other subjects or 'Tracks' designed by our University Mentors and Educational Coordinators.
 SENDforC hosts a two year mentorship, independent research program, practicum, community co-op and entrepreneurial primer for each partnership K-12 site that pushes students to solve current, real-world issues, while also providing an opportunity for them to conduct long lasting community work and present their research in front of leaders in academia and industry.
 The initiative is a call to action to tackle meaningful community, social and global problems even for students at a young age.

 Through 2 year education and training program offered to 30-40 students in addition to college advising, we hope to teach them advanced research skills and engage in addressing difficult community problems.
-We are expecting them to become successful and articulate youth innovators and as a program, are aiming for an 100% acceptance rate into four-year universities.
+We are expecting them to become successful and articulate youth innovators and as a program, are aiming for high acceptance rate into four-year universities.

 Equity: The vast majority of the students involved in this program are anticipated to be the first in their families to attend college, were (or are) at risk of becoming homeless, come from a refugee background, and/or are in socioeconomic need or populations traditionally underrepresented in advanced science and engineering fields.
 This emphasis of inclusion serves an impactful way to uplift diverse communities and incubate a uniquely qualified source of future leaders.

 Check out our get involved page to learn more about how to contribute!

 For more information about the QDII curriculum, Tracks, Research Programs and etc. see the links above!